-The positioning system supports the power off memory capability with the predefined resume time.
-It allows the positioning system to resume its previous position after power is restored.
+The dome supports the power off memory capability with the predefined resume time.
+It allows the dome to resume its previous position after power is restored.

-Timing Task
+Time Task

 A time task is a preconfigured action that can be performed automatically at a specific date and time.
-The programmable actions include: auto scan, random scan, patrol 1-8, pattern 1-4, preset 1-8, frame scan, panorama scan, tilt scan, day, night, reboot, PT adjust, Aux Output, etc.
+The programmable actions include: auto scan, random scan, patrol 1-8 ,pattern 1-4, preset 1-8,frame scan, panorama scan, tilt scan, day, night, reboot, PT adjust, Aux Output, etc.